-Total Direct Costs (TDC) - The total of all allowable direct costs of a project.
+Total Direct Costs (TDC or TD) - The total of all allowable direct costs of a project (excludes tuition).

 TRAM - A WWW service initially developed by the Texas Research Administrators Group providing funding opportunity searches, agency form templates, links to research administration home pages, etc.